smilodon76/RXOS-amdOS-zergpool/README.md

 save and type $ apply-oc

+It has atiflash for bios change.
+We type $sudo atiflash -h.

+It has amdgpu-fancontroler automatic, the fans do not operate below 40 degrees.

+It has amdmemtweak for changing straps while the rig works.
+Type $sudo amdmemtweak --help

+It has amdmeminfo for graphics card memory information, we type $amdmeminfo.

+It has a samba server to access the /home/rxos folder and the path is on linux smb://localhost/home/  and on windows smb:\\localhost\home

 if there is interest and donations I will upload a newer version with overclocking mods nicehash and miningpoolhub algo switch

 donate: bc1qfevx3dv3ctye8xnrxt4mpau4qmuxeqepl8dgqcfqs47p7klck3pqd7ulvw